nf-core/logos/README.md

 # [nf-core/logos](https://github.com/nf-core/logos)

-A repository for hosting files containing the official `nf-core` logo, and instructions on how to create an `nf-core` logo for your pipeline.
+A repository for hosting files containing the official `nf-core` logo along with instructions on how to create an `nf-core` logo for your pipeline.

 ## Table of contents
 * [Repository contents](#repository-contents)